fredboudon/vmango-lab/README.md

 Run all installers (if you are unsure just use the default options) Open vscode and open the default terminal available in vscode run the following commands from the terminal one after the other.
-The line conda install -c conda-forge nodejs is only required if Node.js is not installed on the system and you want to build the JupyterLab plugin of plantgl-jupyter (3D visualization).
-This step is not required for classical notebooks.

 ```bash
 git clone https://github.com/fredboudon/vmango-lab.git